microsoft/monaco-editor/website/playground/monaco.d.ts.txt

          * Scroll vertically or horizontally as necessary and reveal a position centered vertically only if it lies outside the viewport.
          */
         revealPositionInCenterIfOutsideViewport(position: IPosition, scrollType?: ScrollType): void;
         /**
+         * Scroll vertically or horizontally as necessary and reveal a position close to the top of the viewport,
+         * optimized for viewing a code definition.
+         */
+        revealPositionNearTop(position: IPosition, scrollType?: ScrollType): void;
+        /**
          * Returns the primary selection of the editor.
          */